Organizing by neighborhood

 Some folks may say they don’t have time, but you know that being prepared is the best kind of insurance.
 As a champion, you will encourage and guide your neighborhood through that journey—from awareness to real commitment.

 You don’t have to do it alone!
 Partner with someone who loves to host gatherings, organize details, or crunch data.
 Building resilience is more fun (and more effective) when you team up with a few allies.
+We cultivate a spirit of generosity with each other.

-Here’s how we support you
+Here’s how we support you—

-• First, let us know you are interested.
+First, let us know you are interested.

 Monthly meetings that deliver useful information, champions have the opportunity to learn from and each other, working groups and other experts.